Pathokinesiology

 Yes, continuing education credits will be available for Polestar Pilates and NPCP.

 Self-paced learning means you can move through the course materials on your own schedule within each semester.
+Each semester is a three-month period.
+Each course must be completed within the designated semester.
 While there are recommended timelines to support steady progress, you have flexibility to balance your studies with professional and personal commitments.

 Yes!
 Participants will have opportunities to engage directly with Dr. Brent Anderson through live forums, discussions, and recorded teaching sessions.
 While the program is supported by a qualified faculty team, Dr. Brent remains actively involved in the educational experience.